-The U.S. Fish and Wildlife Service is reviewing the status of this species and, by the end of September 2023, will make a determination of whether or not the saltmarsh sparrow warrants protection under the Endangered Species Act.
+The U.S. Fish and Wildlife Service is reviewing the status of this species and in 2024, will make a determination of whether or not the saltmarsh sparrow warrants protection under the Endangered Species Act.

 Saltmarsh sparrow populations are declining due to historic losses and degradation ofhabitat, as well as accelerated sea level rise across Atlantic Coast salt marshes.
 High tides and storm surges are increasingly flooding saltmarsh sparrow nests and their high marsh habitat.
 When nests flood, chicks may drown or eggs may float away.
 Low reproductive success is the primary reason the saltmarsh sparrow population continues to drop.
 Sea level rise is now the primary threat to saltmarsh sparrow and their high marsh habitat.

 In coordination with the Atlantic Coast Joint Venture, a partnership of state, federal, non-governmental organizations and academic institutions that work across the sparrow's range, we are planning and implementing substantial and innovative work to conserve saltmarsh sparrows and coastal marshes.

 Partners include the academic consortium Saltmarsh Habitat and Avian Research Program, the USDA-Natural Resources Conservation Service, the U.S. Army Corps of Engineers and various state and federal agencies that are focused on transportation, wildlife and coastal zone management.
 Techniques to restore tidal flow and increase marsh elevation include removing or upgrading defunct structures, modifying ditches and berms to improve hydrology and adding sediments from dredged waterways to the marsh surface.